boxed/kodare.net/_drafts/draft_introducing_iommi_1.markdown

 (The only cheat is that I've passed `page_size=10` to make the screenshot smaller.)

 The title of this table is the plural verbose name of the `Album` model.
-Again as stated above, these are all defaults, not hard values, so you can pass `title` to the `Table` constructor here to override the title for example.
+Again as stated above, these are all defaults, not hard coded values, so you can pass `title` to the `Table` constructor here to override the title for example.